 Use a calm, deliberate approach and make sure to ask lots of questions to get them to open up.

 Meetings should be formally scheduled and have a prepared agenda.

 Emails should be sincere and well-formatted.

 Feedback should be thoroughly detailed and delivered with recommendations.

-Conflict can be useful should be used to solve important problems, but should also be handled with significant caution.
+Conflict that can be useful should be used to solve important problems, but should also be handled with significant caution.

 When people experience pain, stress, or dissatisfaction, it can usually be attributed to energy-draining activities.
 Therefore, it’s important to know what kinds of activities energize each personality type and what activities drain them.